 Maybe your communication systems need an upgrade or replacement.
 Many businesses see an immediate boost in productivity when they adopt and standardize on tools their employees actually like using, from messaging platforms to cloud-based video calling.

-You should also take advantage of the expertise that most IT consultant firm have when it comes to what other businesses like yours are doing.
+You should also take advantage of the expertise that most IT consultant firms have when it comes to what other businesses like yours are doing.
 They have the advantage of seeing hundreds of other companies struggling with what likely are many of the same challenges and can offer up a range of solutions.

 If you fail to adequately protect your business in this era of rampant cyber attacks - you may find yourself with no business at all.